Use Code proxyking15off for 15% off your order for a limited time!

 Especially lands that you almost always immediately put in the graveyard to find other, less expensive lands.

-A Scalding Tarn these days can fetch (pun intended) up to $30, which is a lot for a land that essentially does nothing but find another land and make you lose 1 life.
+A Scalding Tarn these days can fetch (pun intended) anywhere from “not cheap” to “why is cardboard like this,” depending on the printing.
+Either way, it’s a lot for a land that essentially does nothing but find another land and make you lose 1 life.

 If I’m going to spend a lot of money on a card I tend to want some big, splashy Timmy card like an Eldrazi or something, not a land that hurts me and goes to the graveyard immediately.
-Seems like such a lame thing to spend money on (of course if you proxy them, you bypass the expense).
+Seems like such a lame thing to spend money on (of course if you proxy them for casual play, you bypass the expense).

 So, what exactly are fetch lands?